TechsCode-Team/UltraCustomizerWiki/addons/index.md

 ## Addons

-UltraCustomizer already has some basic elements but you can enhance your usage of this plugin by installing addons.
+Ultra Customizer already has some basic elements but you can enhance your usage of this plugin by installing addons.
 These addons have been made by buyers of UltraCustomizer.
 This is a great way to increase your possibilities with this plugin.

 <br>